 CaRMS resume editing checklist

 As a healthcare professional, your resume / CV and supporting documents should reflect the same precision and professionalism you bring to clinical practice.
-The checklist below outlines key areas to review, to ensure your resume / CV present you as a credible, well-prepared candidate.
+The following checklist outlines key areas to review, to ensure your resume presents you as a credible, well-prepared candidate.

 content